centrifuge/cps/cps/CP2/CP2.md

 date-proposed: [YYYY-MM-DD]
 date-ended: [YYYY-MM-DD]

 Short Summary
-- One sentence summary of the funding sought
+- One sentence summary describing the project for which funding is sought

 High level objective
 - A short description of the objective that this proposal will achieve

-Background
+Background of Proposal
 - What are the historical and contextual factors that make this proposal relevant and aligned with the mission?

 Description of Activity
+- Provide a detailed description of the activity that will be undertaken

+Goals and Themes
+- Which goal(s) does this proposal help achieve?
+- What theme(s) does this proposal support?

+Risk Assessment
-- Give details on the activity and the problem it is solving
+- Describe the potential risks of the project?
+- How do you plan to manage these risks?

+Sustainability
+- Describe how the project will be sustained after completion?
+- Will additional funding be needed in the future?

+Collaborations and Partnerships
+- Will the project involve cooperation with other groups or DAOs?

 Change or improvement
 - What is the change or improvement that this mandate will bring?

 Alignment to the mission of Centrifuge DAO
 - Explain why this is important and aligned with the mission
+- How will this project affect the DAO community?

 Description of Individual/Group seeking funding
+- Detail the roles and responsibilities of each member
-- Background of the member(s) of the group seeking funding
+- Provide backgrounds of each of the member(s) of the group seeking funding
+- Supply DIDs of each member
+- Supply evidence of work via social media links for each member

 Budget
-- What amount is requested and how is it calculated?
+- Describe in detail the amount requested and how is it calculated
 - How are the funds distributed within the group?

+Measurement and Evaluation
+- How will you measure the success of the project?
+- List the key performance indicators (KPIs).

 Delivery and Reporting
-- A timeline of when the objective(s) will be delivered and how this will be reported
+- Show a timeline of when the objective(s) will be delivered and how this will be reported

+Legal and Ethical Considerations
+- Does the project have any legal or ethical issues?
+- How will you address them?
 ```

+You can find more information about **Goals and Themes** in CP130 [here](https://github.com/centrifuge/cps/blob/main/cps/CP130.md#goal-and-themes).

 **Important:** remember to update the Forum post (tags, link to vote and outcome of the proposal) as the proposal progresses through the stages.